polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/checkpoint.md

 \# Errors
 - `UnauthorizedAgent` if the DID of `origin` isn&\#x27;t a permissioned agent for `ticker`.
-- `ScheduleDurationTooShort` if the schedule duration is too short.
 - `InsufficientAccountBalance` if the protocol fee could not be charged.
 - `CounterOverflow` if the schedule ID or total checkpoint counters would overflow.
-- `FailedToComputeNextCheckpoint` if the next checkpoint for `schedule` is in the past.

 \# Permissions
 * Asset